 Settling Without a Lawsuit

-Second, you may not even have to sue your friend anyways.
-Many times, insurance claims settle without the need to file a lawsuit.
+Second, you may not even have to sue your friend anyway.
+Many times, insurance claims are settled without the need to file a lawsuit.
 In my client’s case, we never had to sue his friend to get my client the policy limits.
 We settled the case without any court proceedings whatsoever.
-Now, if the friend’s insurance company is not being reasonable, sure, you may consider suing at that point, but many times, you can get your car accident injury case resolved with your friend’s insurance company without the need of filing a lawsuit.
+Now, if the friend’s insurance company is not being reasonable, sure, you may consider suing at that point, but many times, you can get your car accident injury case resolved with your friend’s insurance company without the need to file a lawsuit.

 Conclusion